Churchill was almost right when he said : 'I cannot

 Every time the Chinese population

-grew by 20 or so million their leaders would look west at the well equipped
+grew by 20 or so million their leaders would look west.
+They would see the well equipped

-Russian army which could turn east at a moments notice and then they would go back to smoking
+Russian army which could turn east at a moments notice and go back to smoking

 their English supplied Opium.